jatin69/mca101-OOPS/Recursive List sorting/readme.txt

 			   start from starting, if a problem element is found, delete it from that index and use insert_in_sorted_sublist to insert it in 0 to i in  sorted manner.

-todo-
-5. insertion_sort_classic.py
+5. Filename : insertion_sort_classic.py
-Standard insertion sort
-logic - yet to come in class
-yet to do
-actual insertion sort. where starts from last and keeps on copying things. until correct position.
+   Objective: Implement Standard insertion sort approach : Find the anamoly index.
+Start copying elements from index to index+1, until you reach the correct place for anamoly element.
+Copy anamoly element at the correct place.

 SELECTION SORT